 - to be in line with the business strategy, objectives, values and interests of the Management Company and the Funds it manages or the investors of such Funds

-- not to encourage risk‐taking which is inconsistent with the risk profiles, rules or articles of incorporation or management regulations of the Funds the Management Company manages
+- not to encourage risk‐taking which is inconsistent with the risk profiles, rules or articles of incorporation or management regulations of the Funds the Management Company manages, including with respect to sustainability risks.
+For the avoidance of doubt, a sustainability risk means an environmental, social or governance event or condition that, which if they occur have or may potentially have significant negative impacts on the assets, financial and earnings situation, or reputation of a supervised entity.

 - to avoid or manage conflicts of interest

-- To ensure that the remuneration rules are not circumvented when delegating investment management functions (including risk management) under article 110 of the Law of 17 December 2010 for UCITS and under article 18 of the Law of 12 July 2013 for AIFs; in particular:
+- To ensure that the remuneration rules are not circumvented when delegating investment management functions (including risk management) under article 110 of the 2010 Law and under article 18 of the AIFM Law for AIFs; in particular:

-- for entities subject to remuneration rules under CRD IV or AIFMD, the Management Company ensures that delegates are subject to regulatory requirements that are equally as effective as those applicable to the Management Company, i.e. (i) the entity is subject to remuneration rules under CRD IV or AIFMD and (ii) its staff qualifies as identified staff for the purpose of the remuneration rules applicable to the entity
+- for entities subject to equivalent remuneration rules, the Management Company ensures that delegates are subject to regulatory requirements that are equally as effective as those applicable to the Management Company, i.e. (i) the entity is subject to remuneration rules and (ii) its staff qualifies as identified staff for the purpose of the remuneration rules applicable to the entity

 - for other entities, the Management Company ensures that entities which do not fall under the previous paragraph enter into an agreement with the Management Company to ensure that the remuneration rules applicable to the Management Company are not circumvented.
 To this effect the agreement will include a provision for any payment made to the entity’s identified staff as compensation for the performance of investment management activities on behalf of the Management Company